Would You Go with Me

 "Would You Go with Me" is a song written by Shawn Camp and John Scott Sherrill, and recorded by American country music artist Josh Turner.
 It was released in April 2006 as the second single from his album Your Man.
 It is the first track on Your Man.

+Content

+"Would You Go with Me" is written in the key of E-flat minor with a moderately fast tempo.

 Critical reception

 It was his second number 1 country single in a row after "Your Man" peaked at the top on the Billboard Country chart in early 2006.
 "Would You Go with Me" spent two weeks at the top.
 On the Billboard Hot 100, its highest position was number 43.

 Shortly after the song had peaked, Turner's performance of the song on the CMAs lead to a huge sales spike on online retailers sending the song back up the Billboard Hot 100, Hot Digital Songs, and Pop 100 charts to new peaks.
 On September 7, 2012 it was certified Platinum by the RIAA.